Jaycode88/veg-centric-msp3/TESTING.md

   },
 };
 ```
-From there I was able to write tests for the initializeDropdown, initializeCollapsible and initializeFormSelect Functions which all passed:
+From there I was able to write tests for the initializeDropdown, initializeCollapsible, handleAddIngridient, handleAddMethodStep and initializeFormSelect Functions which all passed:
 ![mockup](./static/documentation/jestpassed.webp)

-Below is a description of the the functions I attempted to test with no success.
+Below is a description of the one function I attempted to test with no success.

 - **initializeModals Function**
     1. **Setup**: I set up a testing environment using Jest and included the tests for the `initializeModals` function within the same file as the other tests.